 How can you save money with LTL freight shipping?

-When you choose LTL shipping, you can avoid paying for unused space on a truck for smaller loads, allowing other shippers to fill the remainder of the truck with their own shipments destined for areas along the shipping route.
+When you choose LTL shipping options, you can avoid paying for unused space on a truck for smaller loads, allowing other shippers to fill the remainder of the truck with their own shipments destined for areas along the shipping route.
 Likewise, for larger loads, you can split the shipment into multiple loads to take advantage of extra space on trucks headed in the right direction.

 As already mentioned, density is one of the biggest factors that go into LTL pricing, with LTL carriers make their profit by fitting the largest number of LTL shipments into a single trailer as possible.
 The more space a shipment takes up, the higher your quote is going to be.